-The school will ensure that all staff are aware of child on child abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
+The school/college will ensure that all staff are aware of child on child abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
 This may be through:

-- Bullying and cyberbullying
+- bullying and cyberbullying

-- Physical violence
+- physical violence

-- Sexual violence and sexual harassment
+- sexual violence and sexual harassment

-- Upskirting
+- upskirting

-- Sexting
+- sexting

-- Initiation rites (hazing).
+- initiation rites (hazing).

-All incidents of child on child abuse will be dealt with under the Child on child and sexual violence and harassment guidance for schools and colleges available at: Schools and Nurseries Safeguarding Policies - Camden Safeguarding Children Partnership - CSCP
+All incidents of child on child abuse will be dealt with under the Child on child and sexual violence and harassment guidance for schools and colleges available at: Child-on-child-abuse-and-sexual-violence-guidance.pdf (cscp.org.uk)